iPzard/mkvtoolnix-batch-tool/README.md

 For documentation on how this project uses Electron, React, and Python together, see:<br>[Electron, React & Python](https://github.com/iPzard/electron-react-python-template#readme)
 <br><br>

+Contributions are welcomed!
+If you see an [open issue](https://github.com/iPzard/mkvtoolnix-batch-tool/issues) you want to fix, here's how to contribute:
+<br><br>

+1. Fork the repo.
+2. Create a feature branch.
+3. Make your changes locally.
+3. Create a pull request.
+<br><br>

 ## 🦟 Software bugs
 Bugs reported on the project's [issues page](https://github.com/iPzard/mkvtoolnix-batch-tool/issues) will be exterminated as quickly as possible, be sure to include steps to reproduce so they can be spotted easily.
 <br><br>